18F/content-guide/pages/capitalization.md

 internal and external communications relies, to a large extent, on the content’s consistency.
 Inconsistent spellings and capitalizations undermine our narrative authority.
-Unnecessary capitalization can also comes off as overly formal and unapproachable.
+Unnecessary capitalization can also come off as overly formal and unapproachable.
 We follow these capitalization guidelines:

 -   Don't capitalize agile, unless it is the first word of a sentence